-1. STOKE-ON-TRENT GUIDE TO LEVELS OF NEED, EARLY HELP & SAFEGUARDING THRESHOLD CRITERIA 2016
+1. THE STOKE-ON-TRENT and STAFFORDSHIRE SAFEGUARDING CHILDREN BOARD (SSSCB) THRESHOLD GUIDE TO LEVELS OF NEED, EARLY HELP & SAFEGUARDING THRESHOLD CRITERIA 2019

 - 1.1.
-All academy schools within The New Guild Trust recognise the importance of identifying issues early, and providing early help children and families in order to prevent issues from escalating. - 1.2.
+All academy schools within The New Guild Trust recognise the importance of identifying issues early, and providing early help for children and families in order to prevent issues from escalating. - 1.2.
 Most parents can look after their children without needing help from anyone other than their family or friends.
 However, some parents may need additional help from the academy school or from other services such as the NHS. - 1.3.
 Providing help early is more effective in promoting the welfare of children, than reacting later. - 1.4.
-As such, we are committed to working collaboratively with other agencies and with the Early Intervention Teams to provide a co-ordinated offer of early help, in line with Working Together to Safeguard Children 2015, Keeping Children Safe in Education 2016 and local guidance. - 1.5.
-We use Stoke-on-Trent's Guide to Levels of Need, Early Help and Safeguarding Threshold criteria (2017) to support us in our discussions with colleagues from other agencies, and to make decisions about the right level of support/assessment required for the child and family; and when this should be 'stepped up' or 'stepped down'. - 1.6.
-The Guide to Levels of Need has four levels and every child living in Stoke-on-Trent will fit into one of these four levels.
+As such, we are committed to working collaboratively with other agencies and with the Early Intervention Teams to provide a co-ordinated offer of early help, in line with Working Together to Safeguard Children 2018, Keeping Children Safe in Education 2019 and local guidance. - 1.5.
+We use Stoke-on-Trent and Staffordshire Guide to Levels of Need, Early Help and Safeguarding Threshold criteria (2019) to support us in our discussions with colleagues from other agencies, and to make decisions about the right level of support/assessment required for the child and family.
+And when this should be 'stepped up' or 'stepped down'. - 1.6.
+The Guide to Levels of Need has four levels and every child living in Stoke-on-Trent and Staffordshire will fit into one of these four levels: